alevchuk/minibank/README.md

 COMMIT
 ```
 8. Optionally [setup Wi-Fi](https://github.com/alevchuk/minibank/blob/master/other-notes/wifi.md)
-9. From your laptop, use the IP from step 5 and run: `ssh pi@<IP>` enter your new password
+9. From your laptop, use the IP from step 5 and run: `ssh pi@YOUR_IP_HERE` enter your new password

 ### Authorized keys